nestorrente/erdiagram/docs/Class_model.md

 This means that defining unique class fields is currently an unsupported feature.
 This may change in the future, so you can create an issue to discuss this if you need it :slightly_smiling_face:

-#### Auto-incremental modifier

-_The auto-incremental modifier is intended for database code generation, and it's not used in class model generation._

-This means that defining auto-incremental class fields is currently an unsupported feature.
-This may change in the future, so you can create an issue to discuss this if you need it :slightly_smiling_face:

 ### Entity identifier property

 The identifier property of the entity will be modeled just like any other field.
 Contrary to the